openownership/data-standard-sphinx-theme/README.md

 If you have only changed content, use "build-sphinx".
 If you or someone else has changed the theme, or you are unsure about which to use, use "build-all".

+### Problems

+Q: Pip install fails saying "ERROR: Could not install packages due to an EnvironmentError: [Errno 39] Directory not empty"?
+A: Just run the command again.
+If the error persists, run

+    rm -rf /vagrant/data-standard/.ve

+and try again.

 ## To look for broken links

 When you are connected to the vagrant box (after running "vagrant ssh"), run: